Cytomegalovirus (CMV)

 International

 Serologic surveys conducted worldwide demonstrate CMV to be a ubiquitous infection of humans.
-Depending on the population surveyed, CMV may be found in 40%-100% of people, depending on socioeconomic conditions.
-Infection earlier in life is typical in developing countries, whereas up to 50% of young adults are seronegative in many developed nations.
+Depending on the population surveyed, CMV may be found in more than 90% of people, depending on socioeconomic conditions.

 Mortality/Morbidity